kklamberty/UMM3601ursamajor/README.md

 -- Not entirely focused on this for the iteration.
 Just focusing on having it work for Google logins.
 - Figuring out how access to api stuff is restricted on a per-user basis?
 -- Until we figure this out, it seems as though we will be unable to make use of the database.
+- Validating that actual emails are entered instead of just strings.

 ##Progress Report 10-10 (Added 10-14 since we didn't take time to update the readme)